In the world of video marketing (or any type of marketing for that matter) your content isn’t going to mean a darn thing, unless you promote it.

 Once you have these websites to hand, import them all into a spreadsheet, and drop the owner a message to let them know about your awesome video and how it’s highly relevant to the content on their site.

-Video marketing #16: Write a Guest blog
+16. Write a guest blog

 A guest post is one of the oldest tricks in the book — but that’s because it really does work!